-The following appears on the screen:
+The screen then reads:

-- duplex none (default) short_edge long_edge printer setting - 2 Find the property name and value that controls duplexing.
-For this example, use duplex=long_edge. - 3 If you are printing from Sun Solaris, HP-UX, IBM AIX, or Linux with CUPS, type:
+duplex none (default) short\edge long\edge printer setting

+- 2 Find the property name and value that controls duplexing.
+For this example, use duplex=long\edge. - 3 If you are printing from Sun Solaris, HP-UX, IBM AIX, or Linux with CUPS, type the following at the command line: